ruimoliveira/citra/ESOF-docs/Assignment 4.md

 #**Test Statistics and Analysis**

 Citra is using [Catch](https://github.com/philsquared/Catch/)-based tests, but currently almost nothing in the Citra Repository is being tested.
-In the [Dynarmic Repository](https://github.com/MerryMage/dynarmic) (another open source project that is used by Citra to emulate Nintendo's 3DS CPU - ARM11 architecture) has a lot more coverage (40%).
+In the [Dynarmic Repository](https://github.com/MerryMage/dynarmic) (another open source project that is used by Citra to emulate Nintendo's 3DS CPU - ARM11 architecture) has a lot more coverage.

 From what we could perceive, the lack of test implementation is due to multiple reasons: